rOpenGov/eurostat/vignettes/eurostat_tutorial.md

     ##

     ## No encoding supplied: defaulting to UTF-8.
-    ## No encoding supplied: defaulting to UTF-8.
-    ## No encoding supplied: defaulting to UTF-8.
-    ## No encoding supplied: defaulting to UTF-8.

-    ## sf at resolution 1: 10  cached at:  /tmp/RtmpozFwrO/eurostat/sf10all.RData
+    ## SpatialPolygonDataFrame at resolution 1: 10  cached at:  /tmp/RtmpCypIG8/eurostat/spdf102.RData

     ##
     ## # --------------------------